parcel-port/Zappy.API/v2.0/Custom3rdPartyOrders.md

 # This endpoint has been Deprecated.
+When integrating with the Zappy API, we recommend using the Rate, Consignment, and Label endpoints directly for obtaining quotes, creating consignments, and downloading labels.
+All orders are maintained in your own system; only labels are retrieved from Zappy.

 # Create new Custom third-party orders
 To use this API, please contact the administrator to apply for third-party integration (Custom) first.